desain/owlbear-emanation/docs/store.md

 ![Distort](https://github.com/user-attachments/assets/e7db6fdd-0e87-488c-abbf-37f73723ce6c)

+Bends space around it.
+Simulate black holes or reality-warping effects.
+Use the slider in the controls to scale the warping factor.

 ## Support

 If you need support for this extension you can message me in the [Owlbear Rodeo Discord](https://discord.com/invite/u5RYMkV98s) @Nick or open an issue on [GitHub](https://github.com/desain/owlbear-emanation/issues).